Eco friendly Diving Phuket With Local Dive Thailand

 - Purchase environmentally friendly sunblocks such as – Reef Repair, True Natural, Suntegrity, Thinksport, Coola, All Terrain

 - Minimise Use – Only apply sunblock to exposed areas if you’re using a wetsuit or rashguard

-Yeah, you’ve all had this one rammed down your throat in recent years and you’ve reduced your use at home but we see many travellers leaving those good habits in the airport departure lounge.
-Advertising campaigns and government policy on this issue is very low key in this part of the world but that doesn’t mean you can’t set a good example, although you will have a bit of a battle on your hands…
+Yeah, you’ve all had this one rammed down your throat in recent years.
+You may reduced your use at home but we see many travellers leaving those good habits in the airport departure lounge.
+Advertising campaigns and government policy on this issue is very low key in this part of the world but so set a good example, although you will have a bit of a battle on your hands…

-Convenience stores in Thailand do tend to over serve on plastic bags and I can only assume that staff get a commission of some kind for their distribution.
+Convenience stores in Thailand do tend to over serve on plastic bags.
+We can only assume that staff get a commission of some kind for their distribution.
 You can honestly get two separate bags when buying a yogurt and a chocolate bar!
-This is totally beyond me, these peace loving dairy based snacks will not engage in an epic fight to the death if they have to share the same space, I’m sure they’ll get along just fine.
+This is totally beyond me, these peace loving dairy based snacks will not engage in an epic fight to the death if they have to share the same space.
+I’m sure they’ll get along just fine.